Income-Based MA

 Compared to Private Insurance

-MA’s deductible and copayments are much lower than the copayments required by private insurance plans.
-For example, manyprivate insurance plans can have annual deductibles that require you to pay thousands of dollars before the plan will cover most services and even after the deductible is paid, many private insurance plans require $50 or more copayments for services.
+Private insurance plans always have copayments (the amounts can vary) and some plans have a deductible.
+For example, many private insurance plans can have annual deductibles that require you to pay thousands of dollars before the plan will cover most services and even after the deductible is paid, many private insurance plans require $50 or more in copayments for services.

 Learn more